encode/django-rest-framework/docs/api-guide/serializers.md

     # .save() will update the existing `comment` instance.
     serializer = CommentSerializer(comment, data=data)

 Both the `.create()` and `.update()` methods are optional.
-You can implement either neither, one, or both of them, depending on the use-case for your serializer class.
+You can implement either none, one, or both of them, depending on the use-case for your serializer class.

 #### Passing additional attributes to `.save()`